EPCompSci/portfolio-2020-sarthyparty/README.md

 <h1>2020 Portfolio</h1>

+<h2>Introduction</h2>

+Hey there!
+My name is Sarthak Agrawal you're currently reading my github portfolio.
+Below you will see some of my greatest projects.
+I was first exposed to programming as a freshman in highschool in the year 2018.
+My knowledge mainly extended to MIT APP Inventor and some java basics.
+As a sophomore, my java knowledge grew.
+At the end of my sophomore year, I was proficient in java and several libraries.
+Over the covid summer, I learned python and javascript and was able to build a few projects described here as well.
+In 2020, as a junior, I took iOS Development and developed several games and projects listed below.

 <h2>Java</h2>

 After learning java for almost 4 months, I decided to try my skills by developing a small game using java awt and jpanel.
 Me and a small team developed a shooting game where players run and dodge bullets and obstacles and try to make it into the getaway car.
 Laser shooting desert rangers and awfully fast chickens guest star.